 You can find rooms on Airbnb in Muscat and Salalah from as little as £15, and apartments from £30.
 Nizwa is a little more expensive.

-There were very few hotels and apartments for less than £100 a night.
+There are very few hotels and apartments for less than £100 a night here, even during the low season.
 However, if you are open to renting a room from an Omani local, you can expect to do so for between £20-£40.

 There are no hostels in Oman at present.
-However, this is set to change in the future as tourism to the region grows.
+However, this is set to change in the future as tourism in the region grows.

 There are a few tricks that you can use to get your accommodation as cheap as possible when planning your budget travel in Oman.
 Some ideas are detailed below.
 These techniques can be implemented wherever in the world you travel.

 - Use a hotel booking site with loyalty discounts like Booking or Agoda

 - Book your hotel on the day of travel when properties slash their prices

 - Stay a little out of town (if you have a car)